-- Must be at least 12 characters long. - May include a mixture of uppercase and lowercase letters, numbers, and special characters (e.g. PencilTrainFish3?). - Must not be identical or substantially similar to any previous passwords. - Must not be related to one's job or personal life (e.g. a spouse's name or fragments of an address). - Must be committed to memory and not written down. - Should only be changed when there is a data breach, or whenever a member of staff suspects that a password has become known to another person (compromised).
+- Must include three random, unrelated words (e.g. penciltrainfish but NOT twothreefour). - Must be at least 12 characters long. - May include a mixture of uppercase and lowercase letters, numbers, and special characters (e.g. PencilTrainFish3?). - Must not be identical or substantially similar to any previous passwords. - Must not be related to one's job or personal life (e.g. a spouse's name or fragments of an address). - Must be committed to memory and not written down. - Should only be changed when there is a data breach, or whenever a member of staff suspects that a password has become known to another person.